We are resolute in our pursuit of helping you discover Happy Tomorrows!

 These include 3 types of different service plans.
 They are:

-The Mississippi Veterans Affairs can help seniors with Assisted Living cost coverage.
-Mississippi seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
+The Veterans Administration (VA) Centers in Mississippi can help seniors with Assisted Living cost coverage.
+Texas seniors can also get a Medicaid 1115 demonstration waiver that only pays for care and medical services.
 But costs related to rooms and boards will not be covered by them.
-The

 There must always be at least a manager and caregiver present for the residents.
 The staffs must have skills to perform daily care services.
 It is the duty of the managers to arrange training programs for the volunteers and employees.
 The basic requirement for the staff is CPR certification and first-aid training.
 Both managers and staff must complete 20 hours of in-service training each year.